William Broughton (magistrate)

 William Broughton (1768–1821) was an English public servant and early settler in the Colony of New South Wales.

 Life

-William Broughton was baptised in November 1768 at Chatham, Kent.
+Broughton was baptised in November 1768 at Chatham, Kent.
 He arrived in the Colony of New South Wales with the First Fleet, under the auspices of Governor Arthur Phillip, as a servant to surgeon John White.
 He was employed under every subsequent administration, in the commissariat department of the territory and its dependencies.
 According to the obituary in the Sydney Gazette, in his various public duties "he afforded general satisfaction."

+He formed a relationship with convict and later emancipist Ann Glossop, with whom he had five children between 1972 and 1807.
+Glossop died in the Boyd massacre in New Zealand.
+Their daughter, Betsy Broughton, was one of four survivors.